A premium newsletter is a subscription business that generates sustainable recurring revenue by sending unique content to its members via email.

 With over 3.9 billion email accounts worldwide and 306 billion emails sent per day, average open rates for email are between 20%-30% and click-through rates are around 3%.
 This might not sound that great, but compared to other channels like social media, where average reach is 6% or less and click-through is 0.5%, it actually stacks up pretty well (Source).

-Not only that, premium newsletters are far more likely to exceed the averages since they're not cold marketing emails being sent to a large audience, but targeted emails being sent to a niche audience who are paying to recieve emails.
+Not only that, premium newsletters are far more likely to exceed the averages since they're not cold marketing emails being sent to a large audience, but targeted emails being sent to a niche audience who are paying to receive emails.

 Social media networks are saturated, advertising models are broken and the internet is full of spam, bots and tracking.
 Consumers are getting tired of this, and increasingly searching for alternative ways to discover the best content that serves their needs.
 This is where a paid newsletter comes in!